Home : Outdoors : General tips : BBQ. Cleaning Barbeque Grills

 When I want to clean my barbeque grills I just take a steel brush and brush off the big stuff and then pop them into my self-clean oven.
 The high heat burns the build-up right off and I get my oven cleaned at the same time.

 Steam clean your dirty barbecue grill while you relax.
 Here’s how.
 When you’re finished grilling, soak yesterday’s newspaper in water and leave it on top of your warm grill rack with the lid closed.
 After about 45 minutes, open the lid and wipe off the greasy grime.
-Just remember —don’t let the newspaper sit on the grill rack too long, or it will dry out and become a bigger
+Just remember —don’t let the newspaper sit on the grill rack too long, or it will dry out and

 For a quick way to clean your barbecue grill, simply rub the grill in the sand.
 This will remove most of the grease, etc. All you then have to do is hose it down.